 The policies in this handbook apply to all lay employees of the Catholic Diocese of Lansing and to all lay employees of its parishes, schools, and agencies, except those that are separate corporations.
-All those entities are collectively referred to within these policies as the -mployer".
-In the phrase -parishschool, and agency," or any similar phrase (singular or plural, conjunctive or disjunctive), the word -agency" encompasses the Diocese itself, as well as its unincorporated offices, charities, cemeteries, and every other unincorporated organization or entity that is part of the Catholic Diocese of Lansing.
-In the phrase -pastor, pastoral coordinator, principal, or agency director", or any similar phrase, the words -agency director" refer to the highest authority within that particular agency, regardless of the title held by that person.
+All those entities are collectively referred to within these policies as the employer.
+In the phrase "parish, school, and agency", or any similar phrase (singular or plural, conjunctive or disjunctive), the word "agency" encompasses the Diocese itself, as well as its unincorporated offices, charities, cemeteries, and every other unincorporated organization or entity that is part of the Catholic Diocese of Lansing.
+In the phrase "pastor, pastoral coordinator, principal, or agency director", or any similar phrase, the words "agency" directly refer to the highest authority within that particular agency, regardless of the title held by that person.